-Being itchy can be a symptom of menopause, but it can be made worse by cold weather and changes of temperature (and boy, have we seen this in the UK this week.
-It was my birthday last Tuesday and we sat outside in a beer garden celebrating – in February!)
+Itchy skin can be a symptom of menopause, but it can be made worse by cold weather and changes of temperature.

-Until then, we can more or less bet on it being cold, wet and windy and this can make your skin uncomfortably dry or chapped – the delightful “winter itch”.
+Britain’s climate in winter – cold, wet and windy – can make your skin uncomfortably dry or chapped: the delightful “winter itch”.
 Colder temperatures constrict your pores and this is what can lead to dryness and dull skin.
 Some people prone to acne can even find the colder weather causes them to breakout more.

 Top tips to fight winter skin